 What to exclude from backups

-The HFS Spectrum Protect backup service is intended for active data that is in use by current members of the University.
+The HFS Storage Protect backup service is intended for active data that is in use by current members of the University.
 Certain file types which should not be backed up are excluded from backup by a set of default exclusions.
 However, these exclusions cannot catch all examples.
-Therefore we ask that users ensure that the following data are excluded from Spectrum Protect backup on all client machines which they own or manage.
+Therefore we ask that users ensure that the following data are excluded from Storage Protect backup on all client machines which they own or manage.

-• Data that is not related to your work with the University.
+- Data that is not related to your work with the University.

-• Data on drives shared from other machines (this is excluded by default on Windows machines).
+- Data on drives shared from other machines (this is excluded by default on Windows machines).

-• Block-level (or other format) files that constitute an 'image' of a machine or part of a machine.
+- Block-level (or other format) files that constitute an 'image' of a machine or part of a machine.

-• Backups of the local machine or of other machines (for example native Windows backups; macOS Time Machine is excluded by default).
+- Backups of the local machine or of other machines (for example native Windows backups; macOS Time Machine is excluded by default).

-• Virtual machine images which are not already excluded by default (the latter being *.vmdk(.*) and *.vmem).
+- Virtual machine images which are not already excluded by default (the latter being *.vmdk(.*) and *.vmem).

-• Copyrighted data for which the client is not the owner or the licensee or holder of said copyright.
+- Copyrighted data for which the client is not the owner or the licensee or holder of said copyright.

-• Other bootable images on a multi-platform-boot system (for example the /WINDOWS partition on a Linux system).
+- Other bootable images on a multi-platform-boot system (for example the /WINDOWS partition on a Linux system).

-• Continuously date- and/or time-stamped files.
+- Continuously date- and/or time-stamped files.

-• Duplicate data: it is a waste of resources to back up the same data more than once, either from one or from multiple machines.
+- Duplicate data: it is a waste of resources to back up the same data more than once, either from one or from multiple machines.

-• Outlook archive files, called archive.pst: these are date-stamped by Outlook every time it is run, and therefore get needlessly resent by the backup software on every backup.
+- Outlook archive files, called archive.pst: these are date-stamped by Outlook every time it is run, and therefore get needlessly resent by the backup software on every backup.
 (As an alternative, backup of these files is permitted if you detach them from Outlook via File > Data File Management.
 Please contact hfs@ox.ac.uk if you wish to do this.)

-• Large database files: you should not use the standard Backup-Archive Client to back up either large running databases or flat file 'dumps' of such databases.
+- Large database files: you should not use the standard Backup-Archive Client to back up either large running databases or flat file 'dumps' of such databases.

-Examples of how to exclude files and folders from Spectrum Protect backups can be found in our page on how to exclude files and folders from backup.
+Examples of how to exclude files and folders from Storage Protect backups can be found in our page on how to exclude files and folders from backup.
 Further help can be obtained by contacting hfs@ox.ac.uk.

 Additionally